Cellular Concrete Mix Design

 If the cost of the base slurry were $175 USD per yard (delivered via local ready mix), we’d be adding $36 of foam [based on $50/gallon (3.79L) foam cost, 3 PCF (48.06 kg/m³) foam density, and 40:1 water concentrate ratio].
 The total cost for materials would be $211 USD.
 This cost divided by 3.75 cubic yards (2.87 m³) total yield, would equal a cost of $56.26 USD per yard of cellular concrete.

-As can be seen in the screenshot, the Mix Design Calculator will calculate the required batch amounts based on a desired density and desired volume of material.
+As can be seen in the screenshot, the Mix Design Calculator will calculate the required batch amounts based on the desired density and desired volume of material.